develop-me/bootcamp--week-03--programming-fundamentals/scripts/05--arrays--basics/README.md

     - `.includes(term)`: does it exist in array, boolean
     - `.slice(start, finishBefore)`: part of an array
     - `.splice(start, numberOfItems)`: removes part of an array and returns remove parts (**destructive**)
-- Spread operator:
-    - copying an array
-    - merging an array
-    - add to beginning/end of copied array